apache/pulsar/site2/docs/tiered-storage-filesystem.md

     }
     ```

-5. Wait a second and send more messages to the topic.
+5. Wait for a second and send more messages to the topic.

     ```
     bin/pulsar-client produce -m "Hello FileSystem Offloader" -n 1000 public/default/fs-test